-The per capita income in West Hartford in 2010 was $54,601, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $218,404 for a family of four.
-However, West Hartford contains both very wealthy and poor people as well.
+The per capita income in West Hartford in 2018 was $56,692, which is wealthy relative to Connecticut and the nation.
+This equates to an annual income of $226,768 for a family of four.

 The most common language spoken in West Hartford is English.
 Other important languages spoken here include Spanish and Chinese.